-Communications with instructors: Questions related to class materials and assignments should be posted on Carmen discussion board under the thread created for that particular week.
-We will check these posts once per school day.
+Communications with instructors: Email us if you have questions related to class materials and assignments.
+Make sure you include a detailed description of the problem and attach a screenshot if applicable.
 We encourage you to help your classmates out if you know the answers, but make sure you are not violating the code of student conduct (e.g., do not upload your assignment or show them the exact answer to complete their assignments).

-Other questions can be directed to the instructors via email (always include both instructors in your emails, in case one of us is unavailable).
+Other questions can be directed to the instructors via email (always include both instructor and TA in your emails, in case one of us is unavailable).
 Make sure that you put "GEOG 2200" in the subject line.